 If you want the most for only a little money, the best cheap hostel in Berlin is Circus Hostel.
 The most notable feature of this hostel is the Circus Cafe and Microbrewery.
 Chill out with a cheap home-brewed beer and chat with your new friends.

 They also offer organized events like karaoke, live music, and trivia nights.
-The perfect place to unwind after a fun day of exploring.
+Circus hostel is the absolute perfect place to unwind after a fun day of exploring.

 Best Cheap Hostel in Berlin #2 – ONE80° Hostel – Alexanderplatz